Linda Regan: Career

 Regan made her television debut in 1970, in an episode of the ITV sitcom On the Buses.
 Shortly after, she appeared in the film version of the same name.
+Sha also had a role in the festive Carry On Christmas special opposite Sid James.
 This was followed by roles in programmes such as Doctor at Large, Softly, Softly: Task Force, Special Branch and Dixon of Dock Green.
 She was also the stunt double for Katy Manning's Jo Grant in the Doctor Who episode "Carnival of Monsters" in 1973.
-In the mid-1970s, Regan appeared in several sex comedy films including Carry On England, Confessions of a Pop Performer and Adventures of a Private Eye.
+In the mid-1970s, Regan appeared in several sex comedy films including Confessions of a Pop Performer (1975), Carry On England (1976) and Adventures of a Private Eye (1977).
 She also appeared in the films A Private Enterprise (1974), The Hiding Place (1975) and Quadrophenia (1979) and had a main role in the hospital drama General Hospital from 1976 to 1977.
 Regan appeared in the first episode of the drama series Minder in 1979 starring George Cole and Dennis Waterman and played a Swedish pop star in Bergerac, before having a role in the film The Hit (1984) with John Hurt and Terence Stamp.
 She followed this with a main role in the holiday camp sitcom Hi-de-Hi! as April, a character she would play from 1984 until the show's end in 1988, appearing in a total of twenty-four episodes.

 After appearances in Birds of a Feather, thriller Framed and the crime drama The Knock, Regan starred in five episodes of The Bill before appearing as Harry's mother in all 4 series of children's drama series Harry and Cosh from 1999 to 2003.
 She continues her career on both stage and screen, including Holby City, Doctors and Run for Your Wife, as well as appearing in several short films and commercials, and writing award-winning crime novels.

 Regan was in two episodes of podcast sitcom Barmy Dale in 2023 and played alongside her husband Brian Murphy as the mayor of Barmy Dale Felicity Palmer.

 Personal life

 Regan was married to actor Brian Murphy from 1995 until his death in 2025.
 She had two stepsons from his previous marriage.

 She is dyslexic and was not encouraged at school but wrote stories from a young age.
-Just before her first book was published, in 2005, she was kidnapped at knifepoint and forced into a car, later jumping from the vehicle to escape.
+Just before her first book was published, in 2005, Regan was kidnapped at knifepoint and forced into a car, later jumping from the vehicle to escape.
 Soon after, she was diagnosed with cancer, which she believes was caused by her kidnap ordeal; she overcame the disease.

 A dog lover since childhood, Regan runs her own blog in which she communicates with other dog owners.